JuliaDocs/Documenter.jl/docs/src/man/guide.md

 ### Navigation

-Lapidary can auto-generate tables of contents and docstring indexes for your document with the following syntax.
+Documenter can auto-generate tables of contents and docstring indexes for your document with the following syntax.
 We'll illustrate these features using our `index.md` file from the previous sections.
 Add the following to that file